MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 Users have a way to report a misbehaving bot via the bot’s contact card in the directory.
 Developers must abide by Microsoft terms of service to participate in the service.

-### Which specific URLs do I need to whitelist in my corporate firewall to access Bot Framework services?
+### Which specific URLs do I need to allow list in my corporate firewall to access Bot Framework services?
-If you have an outbound firewall blocking traffic from your bot to the Internet, you'll need to whitelist the following URLs in that firewall:
+If you have an outbound firewall blocking traffic from your bot to the Internet, you'll need to allow list the following URLs in that firewall:
 - login.botframework.com (Bot authentication)
 - login.microsoftonline.com (Bot authentication)
 - westus.api.cognitive.microsoft.com (for Luis.ai NLP integration)